Pinak-coder/Digit-Counter/README.md

 # Digit-Counter
-To check the number of digits the given entry has....
+To check the number of digits the given entry has using a short and effective process..